Hank Lundy

 Henry "Hank" Lundy (born January 3, 1984) is a professional American boxer.
-He has challenged once for the WBO junior welterweight title in 2016, having previously held the regional WBO–NABO lightweight title in 2010, and the NABF lightweight title from 2011 to 2012.
-On December 30, 2016 Lundy defeated John Delperdang for the vacant UBF lightweight world title.
+He challenged once for the WBO junior welterweight title in 2016, having previously held the regional WBO–NABO lightweight title in 2010, and the NABF lightweight title from 2011 to 2012.
+On December 30, 2016, Lundy defeated John Delperdang for the vacant UBF lightweight world title.

 Early life

 Lundy's first love growing up was football; he earned a partial scholarship to play collegiate football at Kutztown University of Pennsylvania, but declined upon learning his aunt could not afford to send both him and his sister, Muneerah, to college.
 "Send my little sister", Lundy told his aunt, "and I'll find another way."

 Lundy eventually took a liking to boxing at the age of 18 after knocking out a would-be schoolyard bully with an uppercut.
 "I put him to sleep", Lundy recalled.
 Fearing the repercussions, Lundy ran home to his uncle, who told him to put his quick hands to use.
 "People ain't fighting people – they're shooting people!" he told Lundy, "So get your butt in the gym!"